When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Abstract

 \section{Abstract}

 Behavior cloning (BC) is a practical offline imitation learning method, but it often fails when expert demonstrations are limited.
-Recent works have introduced a class of architectures named predictive inverse dynamics models (PIDM) that combine a future state predictor with an inverse dynamics model (IDM).
-While PIDM often outperforms BC, the reasons behind its benefits remain unclear.
-In this paper, we provide a theoretical explanation: PIDM introduces a bias-variance tradeoff.
-While predicting the future state introduces bias, conditioning the IDM on the prediction can significantly reduce variance.
-We establish conditions on the state predictor bias for PIDM to achieve lower prediction error and higher sample efficiency than BC, with the gap widening when additional data sources are available.
-We validate the theoretical insights empirically in 2D navigation tasks, where BC requires up to five times (three times on average) more demonstrations than PIDM to reach comparable performance; and in a complex 3D environment in a modern video game with high-dimensional visual inputs and stochastic transitions, where BC requires over 66\% more samples than PIDM.
+Recent works have introduced a class of architectures named predictive inverse dynamics models (PIDMs) that combine a future-state predictor with an inverse dynamics model.
+While PIDMs often outperform BC, the reasons behind their benefits remain unclear.
+In this paper, we provide a theoretical explanation: PIDMs introduce a tradeoff.
+Conditioning the IDM on the predicted future state can significantly reduce variance, but the prediction itself introduces additional bias and variance.
+We establish conditions for PIDMs to achieve higher sample efficiency and lower prediction error than BC, with the gap widening when additional data sources are available.
+We validate the theoretical insights empirically in 2D navigation tasks, where BC requires up to five times (three times on average) more demonstrations than PIDM to reach comparable performance.
+Results are also illustrated in a complex 3D environment in a modern video game with high-dimensional visual inputs and stochastic transitions, where BC requires over 66\% more samples than PIDM.